 In theory, you can transfer to a new employer if your old employer gives you the go-ahead in the form of a NOC – that’s a ‘no objection certificate.’

 If you’re going to work for a competitor, you’re less likely to be given a NOC, of course.

 However, you can try negotiating and pointing out that the alternative to a NOC at the end of your contract is that your employer has to pay for you to return to your original home country.
 A NOC will be cheaper.

-Finally, spend time online on forums and social media finding out what it’s like living in Dubai from fellow expats.
-You will be given the most up to date tips and tricks, and can even begin your networking from afar in this way.
+Finally, spend time online on forums and social media to find out what it’s like living in Dubai from fellow expats.
+You will be given the most up-to-date tips and tricks and can even begin your networking from afar in this way.
 Good luck!

 - Living In Dubai – a complete guide to relocating and settling down in Dubai

 - Dubai Income Tax & Taxation Advantages For Expats

 - Health Insurance In Dubai: Essential Benefits Plan